Walking and Biking Plan

 Since the original plan was implemented over 5 years ago and significant changes have been made since then, now is a perfect time to get input from the community about needs and priorities for the next five years.

 Public input meetings will be held in November of 2016 and in the spring of 2017.
 The schedule is to have a draft updated plan available to present to the public by June of 2017 with adoption in July or August of 2017.

 If you have comments or questions on Lansing’s walking and biking plan update, you can e-mail Andy Kilpatrick, Transportation Engineer, at firstname.lastname@example.org.

 We Want to Hear From You

-By late November, you will also be able to provide the City input on the plan in multiple ways:
+You will be able to provide the City input on the plan in multiple ways:

 Map input – The City’s website will have a map where you can provide your input on routes you currently use, routes you’d like to use and existing barriers in the walking and biking network.

 Bike parking locations – We will be building an on-line bike parking map for the Lansing area.
 You can help build the map by using your smart phone and locating any racks you see that are available to the public, whether in the public right of way or on public or private property.
 See the map or add a location here: arcg.is/2fgLzH2